crestalnetwork/intentkit-ai-ide/README.md

-# **IntentKit.ai**
+# **IntentKit AI IDE**

 **Launch and Deploy AI Agents Instantly — No Code Required**

-**IntentKit.ai** is the fastest way to turn your ideas into working AI agents.
+**IntentKit AI** is the fastest way to turn your ideas into working AI agents.
 Whether you're building a product, automating a workflow, or experimenting with autonomous agents, IntentKit makes it simple: just describe what your agent should do, pick the right tools from our growing skill library, and you're done.

 Your agent is hosted and live in seconds — no code, no config, no headaches.